Also all individual books and omnibus editions are available in paperback from Amazon.

-Resident Fear has been awarded book of the month on www.sfbook.com for May 2012.
+Resident Fear has been awarded book of the month on www.sfbook.com for May 2012, as was The Jupiter Paradox this year.

 The kindle format offered the chance to combine all four books in The Nexus Odyssey into a single download.
 The same applies to the Evilution series.
 This hopefully gives the reader the choice to try one book or read the sample download for kindle and go for the series.